msft-davidlee/az-internal-network/README.md

 1. Fork this git repo.
 See: https://docs.github.com/en/get-started/quickstart/fork-a-repo
 2. Follow the steps in https://github.com/msft-davidlee/contoso-governance to create the necessary resources via Azure Blueprint.
+3. Run UpdateConfig.ps1 which will configure your source IP address.
+This will configure network access to http/https services from your office/home IP.
-3. Create the following secret(s) in your github per environment.
+4. Create the following secret(s) in your github per environment.
 Be sure to populate with your desired values.
 The values below are all suggestions.

 ## Picking Regions
 Consider which is your primary and DR region.
 Any primary region should be paired with a DR region that is documented as a paired region: https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions.
 The regions are hardcoded in the app.yml file which you can edit and modify.